How Brand Management Empowers Your (Actually Everyone’s) 9-to-5

 Brand management is the work you do to increase or maintain your reputation with your audience.
 This includes marketing campaigns, design work, interactions with customers, and the efforts you make to keep your employees happy and attract job seekers.

 Being the responsibility of everyone in your organization (and those around it), there’s a wide variety of tasks that help you manage your brand.
 However, to be effective, these tasks should accomplish three things.
 Namely, they should help you maintain your brand consistency, stand out from your competitors, and resonate deeply with your audience.
+You can learn about responsibilites of brand in our Brand Stewardship guide.

 The truth is, there are a lot of factors that influence the success and efficiency of your employees’ work.
 But brand management does play a key role in both outcomes.
 Let’s look at how it works.